 Dominic Ford – originally published on In-The-Sky.org

-From London (click to change), it will be visible between 22:11 and 03:41.
-It will become accessible at around 22:11, when it rises 11° above your south-eastern horizon, and then reach its highest point in the sky at 00:58, 20° above your southern horizon.
-It will become inaccessible at around 03:41 when it sinks to 11° above your south-western horizon.
+From London (click to change), it will be difficult to observe as it will appear no higher than 17° above the horizon.
+It will be visible between 22:34 and 03:20.
+It will become accessible at around 22:34, when it rises 11° above your south-eastern horizon, and then reach its highest point in the sky at 00:59, 17° above your southern horizon.
+It will become inaccessible at around 03:20 when it sinks to 11° above your south-western horizon.

 Saturn in coming weeks